javascript-tutorial/server/README.md

     ```

     Please note, there are two clone commands.
 That's not a typo: `modules/engine` is cloned from another repository.

+    And please don't forget this when updating, `modules/engine` needs to be fetched and merged too.

 5. Clone the tutorial text into it.